 If you need to hire an electrician, or if you are thinking about becoming an electrician yourself, you might be wondering what their job duties are.
 We know they work with electricity, but what do they do, exactly?

-You should first know that, in Canada, an aspiring electrician has to complete an electrical apprenticeship to receive their license.
+You should first know that, in Canada, qualified electricians to complete an electrical apprenticeship to receive their license.
 Requirements can vary from one Canadian province or territory to another, but it’s generally necessary to be at least 16 years old and to have a Grade 12 education to enroll in an electrical program.

 Let’s learn more about different electrician job duties, and about the skills that are required of a good electrician.